Macaroons as access and refresh tokens

 Caveats that can be satisfied locally are referred to as first-party caveats, and caveats satisfied by a service external from AM are referred to as third-party caveats.

-Third-party caveats and discharge macaroons
+About third-party caveats and discharge macaroons

 Third-party caveats are those that require the client to use a service other than AM to get proof that the condition specified by the caveat is satisfied.
 They are useful in situations where you have services external to AM that can make additional authorization checks relevant to the access token.